Azure/FTALive-Sessions/content/networking/networking-overview/topology-advanced.md

 Deployment of Gateways and Firewalls will occur from within the Virtual WAN/Virtual Hub interface, and you can also manage items as well.

+Also, you should make sure your [routing scenario is one of the supported patterns](https://docs.microsoft.com/azure/virtual-wan/scenario-any-to-any).

 ### Use Case for Azure VWAN

 Azure Virtual WAN is a service that allows for improved throughput and management of virtual networks, but are managed very differently.
 The advantages are: